tech-stack-dev/ai_code_reviewer/README.md

 ### 3. Run the Workflow

-Once you've configured the workflow and added your API key, the AI Code Reviewer will automatically trigger when a pull request is opened or synchronized, thanks to the auto_trigger: 'true' setting.
+Once you've configured the workflow and added your API key, the AI Code Reviewer will automatically trigger when a pull request is opened or synchronized.

 ### Usage